rbroders/Enphase-Inverter-Analyzer/README.md

 Once this is complete, the EXCEEDANCE energy is calculated.
 EXCEEDANCE energy is the power generated beyond MAX_CONTINUOUS (integrated over time).
 My system has IQ8A inverters with a MAX_CONTINUOUS rating of 349W, but their PEAK rating is 366.
 I've been capturing 44 inverters for ~100days and have seen 366W only 9 times.
-I have many exceedance data points though, so the inverters do better than spec (27,2230 of 500,000 data points are over 349W - about 5.5%).
+I have many exceedance data points though, so the inverters do better than spec (27,2230 of 500,000 data points are over 349W).
 I also calculate the estimated peak power output from the parabola, and the SHAVED energy, which is the difference between the estimated power and the generated power (integrated over time).
 This gives you an idea of how much energy is lost due to undersized inverters.